Aditya-Sh77/Packet-Capture/README.md

 ## License

-ISC License
+ISC License - see individual package.json files for details.

 ## Disclaimer

-This tool is for educational and authorized security testing purposes only.
-Use responsibly and in compliance with applicable laws and regulations.
+This tool is for educational and security research purposes.
+Users are responsible for complying with applicable laws and regulations when using network monitoring tools.